ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 aliases:
   - Psycast
 ---
 - Psycasts are the equivalent to spells and are how magic is done in this universe.
 Psycasts can only be cast by creatures with a [[NOR-1 My First Psylink|Psylink]] (called psycasters), be it installed, natural, or some other form.
-There are two resources that are concerned with psycasts, [[Neural Heat]] and [[Psyfocus]].
+- There are two resources that are concerned with casting psycasts, [[Neural Heat]] and [[Psyfocus]].
 Both are detailed in-depth in their own documents.
+- There is one stat that affect psycast strength,
 - All psycasts belong to a path, the following is a comprehensive list of paths:
 	- Damage Paths
 		- Blazelord - Fire Damage and Temperature